-- Policies are consistent with SSCP and statutory requirements, are reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt and that the Safeguarding and Child Protection policy is available on the school's website. - The SSCP is informed in line with local requirements about the discharge of duties via the Biennial (s 157 s 175) Statutory Audit for Safeguarding Arrangements and Termly Safeguarding Data Collections. - Ensure recruitment, selection and induction follow safer recruitment practice including all appropriate checks. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations, and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - At least one member of the governing body has completed safer recruitment training. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE 2022 part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - Ensure that, the requirement for staff to undergo regular updated safeguarding training, including online safety and the requirement to ensure children are taught about safeguarding, are integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Considering the above training requirements, Governing bodies should have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all children. - All staff including temporary staff are provided with the school's Safeguarding and Child Protection policy and if applicable the staff code of conduct. - Take a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers and contractors. - The school has procedures for dealing with allegations of abuse against staff (including the Headmaster), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headmaster, they will receive training in managing allegations for this purpose. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the harm threshold or "low level concerns" as defined in KCSIE 2022. - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors). - A member of the senior leadership team has been appointed by the governing body as the DSL who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and DDSL undertake interagency training (SSCP Foundation Modules 1 and 2) and also initially undertake DSL 'New to Role' with 'Refresher' training at least every two years as well as attending DSL network events, to refresh knowledge and skills. - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHEE) and relationships and sex education (RSE). - Alongside the school, governors will regularly review the effectiveness of filtering and monitoring systems in place to safeguard children online. - Ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+- Policies are consistent with SSCP and statutory requirements, are reviewed annually and that the Safeguarding and Child Protection policy is available on the school website. - The SSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations, and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - At least one member of the governing body or proprietor has completed safer recruitment training. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE 2021 part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - All staff including temporary staff are provided with the school's Safeguarding and Child Protection policy and if applicable the staff code of conduct. - All supply staff, volunteers and contractors are provided with the More House School Safeguarding and Child Protection Guidance leaflet and as applicable the staff code of conduct or the contractor code of conduct. - The school/ has procedures for dealing with allegations of abuse against staff (including the Headmaster), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the harm threshold or "low level concerns" as defined in KCSIE 2021. - A nominated governor for safeguarding is identified. - A member of the senior leadership team has been appointed by the governing body/proprietor as the DSL who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputies undertake interagency training (SSCP Foundation Modules 1&2) and also initially undertake DSL 'New to Role' with 'Refresher' training every two years as well as attending DSL network events, to refresh knowledge and skills. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHEE) and relationships and sex education (RSE). - Application filters and monitoring systems are in place to safeguard children online. - The school will comply with DfE and the Surrey County Council Children Missing Education requirements. - The school will comply with regular data returns requested by the Local Authority, regarding all children of statutory school age, attending alternative provision and/or on a reduced or modified timetable. - Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems. - Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the school) are in place for all governors. - Any weaknesses in safeguarding are remedied immediately. - All governors will read KCSIE 2021 in its entirety. - The Chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headmaster, where appropriate.